Dec 15, 2025

 For GitHub Actions deployments:

-• Public keys added to VPS and GitHub account
+• Public keys added to your VPS authorized_keys

 • Keys scoped per-app (one compromised key doesn't affect others)